 - As with all appliances, your Instant Pot cooking times may vary from my own.
 Test how many minutes to cook your eggs and adjust as necessary by 1 minute at a time.

 - This method of hard-boiling eggs works for large to extra-large eggs.

 - You can cook as many eggs at a time as you like using this method as long as they are not overcrowded.
 Try using an egg steamer rack to cook more than 6 eggs at once.
 Cooking with a rack is the best way to ensure they all cook evenly.

-- Quick release the pressure as soon as the cooking time is up to ensure they do not become overcooked.
-Use a cloth or oven mitt to quick release.
+- Quickly release the pressure as soon as the cooking time is up to ensure they do not become overcooked.
+Use a cloth or oven mitt to quickly release.